jdmorise/TTF2BMH/README.md

 # TTF2BMH
 This repository contains four python scripts to generate monochrome bitmap header fonts with character size of 24 to 64 pixels.

+# Release 1.0
+The software is released under version 1.0 with the description below.
+An updated version without the external BMFT Software, commandline interface, and more options will be shortly released under version 2.0.

 # Overall functionality
 The software renders arbitrary TTF Fonts into a 8-bit depth TGA file, further converts each character to a monochrome array of bytes, and stores these arrays in a C header file.
 This header file can be used for any C microcontroller Code so that the characters can be displayed on monochrome OLED or LCD Display.
 * ttf2bmh_digit_font.py : Scripts converts digits (0123456789:) from system installed fonts